 The trail from Y Garn to the summit of Elidir Fawr is a real belter of a last peak for the day.
 Expect stunning views of mountain lakes, views for miles and a sense that you're on the home stretch.

 A tough day that will undoubtedly have pushed you out of your comfort zone but you'll feel a real sense of achievement at this point and hopefully feel in the mood for summiting Snowdon tomorrow!

 Crib Goch, 3028ft

 The last day and we're starting with one of the toughest mountain hikes in the UK.
-Crib Goch is a grade 1 scramble, meaning you don't need ropes to ascend it, but when you're up there and can feel very adrenaline-inducing.
+Crib Goch is a grade 1 scramble, meaning you don't need ropes to ascend it, but when you're up there it can feel very adrenaline-inducing.

-You're almost lucky if you get a cloudy day if you have a fear of heights as you won't be able to see the drop!
+If you have a fear of heights, You're almost lucky if you get a cloudy day as you won't be able to see the drop!
 If you love a good challenge and the drop doesn't bother you, you will love this ascent.

 Garnedd Ugain, 3494ft

 Continuing along the Crib Goch ridge you'll eventually reach Garnedd Ugain peak, with 360 views of the Snowdon Massif all around you and a sense of excitement building that you've nearly at the end point of this epic adventure.